-2. Download data from the station.
-See procedure for changing CF cards on the CR1000 in chapter 2.3.
-Make sure all data has been retrieved, before changing the power supply from the Efoy cells to the main power supply coming from the generator at the station.
+Soon after arrival winter data from the station should be downloaded from the Licor and from the CR1000X via the wireless connection to House5 computer.
+Make sure all data has been retrieved, before changing the power supply from the windmills/solar panels to the main power supply coming from the generator at the station.